 Behind the stunt was Etihad Airways, who aim to reduce their own single-use plastic items by 80% in 2022.

-As long as companies like this continue to take hardline radical approaches to solving the waste crisis, Cupfee will have a future.
+As long as companies like this continue to take hardline radical approaches to solve the waste crisis, Cupfee will have a future.